reddevill007/System-Design-Simplified/README.md

 ### **How Databases Create and Use Indexes**

-When you create an index in a database, it's like building a **data structure** in the background to organize and store your data in a way that makes searches faster.
+When you create an index in a database, it’s like building a **data structure** in the background to organize and store your data in a way that makes searches faster.
 The database uses these data structures to look things up efficiently.

-Here's a simple breakdown of **how an index works behind the scenes**:
+Here’s a simple breakdown of **how an index works behind the scenes**:

 1. **Choose a Data Structure**:
    - The database picks a data structure (e.g., B-trees, hash maps, or LSM trees) based on the use case.
-   - The data structure organizes the column(s) you're indexing.
+   - The data structure organizes the column(s) you’re indexing.
 2. **Maintain the Index**:
    - When you insert, update, or delete rows in the table, the index also gets updated to reflect the changes.
 3. **Use the Index for Queries**: